hakancoruhh/keycloak-steam-openid/README.md

 ### Steam
 Access to [Steam Developer Portal](https://steamcommunity.com/dev/apikey) assign your domain name (aka realm name).
-Also your domain must be base of redirect Redirect URI
+Also your domain must be base of  Redirect URI
-> :warning: **Keycloak realm name is different thing** Then you can get Web API Key.
+> :warning: **Keycloak realm name is different thing**

+Then you can get Web API Key.

 ### Steam